-- Improving Academic Standing.
-A student may repeat courses in which he/she has earned a grade below a "C" in an effort to earn a higher grade or raise the overall Grade Point Average (GPA).
-The higher of the grades will be used as the grade of record in computing the cumulative GPA.
-All grades received will remain on the student's transcript. - 2.
-Improving Mastery of Course Content.
-A student may repeat a course that he/she has already completed to add to his/her mastery of course content.
+A student may repeat courses in which he/she has earned a grade below a "C" in an effort to earn a higher grade or raise the overall grade point average.
+The higher of the grades will be used as the grade of record in computing the cumulative grade point average.
+All grades received will remain on the student's transcript.
+A student may repeat for credit or audit a course in which he/she has made a "C" or higher or has previously audited only one time in a five-year period.
+A course may not be taken twice during the same term on either a credit or at audit basis.
+However, a student may add to his/her mastery of course content by enrolling for the class upon recommendation of the instructor and approved by the Vice President of Instruction.
+Regular tuition charges apply for students repeating the class excessively and the college may not report membership hours.
+Any student who has completed a course with a grade of "C" or better may not displace a new student for the course.